College Credit Plus FAQs

 To enroll in classes with North Central State College under CCP, a student must:

-- Submit to their school counselor the Intent to Participate form by April 1, annually
+- Submit the Intent to Participate form to their school counselor by April 1 annually

-- In May, provide NCSC with a copy of their CCP Funding Letter .
+- Provide NCSC with a copy of their CCP Funding Letter (received in OH|ID portal in May)

 -